Faye12/CodeWord/Week_10/readme.md

 [Play here](https://faye12.github.io/CodeWord/majorProject/camera_move_poseNet/)

 After that, I modified the script so the textual looming eye could follow human's movement, so it gave a feeling that someone is watching you.
-This is what I made below, you can play here. but I found the computer was super laging, and the movement was not that smooth, so I had to drop off this idea.
+This is what I made below, you can play here.
+But I found the computer was super laging after using poseNet.
+Meanwhile, the movement was not that smooth, so I had to drop off this idea.

 ![poseNet2](https://user-images.githubusercontent.com/68985217/96581742-03e5aa00-1326-11eb-905f-b1942fe2aea5.gif)

 [Play here](https://faye12.github.io/CodeWord/majorProject/majorProject_tryout8/)